 Good choice if you live somewhere with smooth and wide pathways, and both kids are over 6 months.

 Why did we decide on the Gazelle S?

 We first decided we needed a convertible single-to-double stroller rather than a fixed double like the Zoe Twin, due to our changing needs throughout the week.
 For example I use the single configuration to take Nori to daycare, and expand it to a double for family walks.
-Living in a city, a front-to-back double made more sense than side-by-side.
+Living in a city, a narrower front-to-back double made more sense than wider side-by-side.
 And living somewhere with harsh winters and bumpy sidewalks, a more premium, sturdily built stroller with large wheels was a must for durability compared to travel style ones.

 From there, the Cybex Gazelle S edged out other contenders for its higher max weight limit for both seats, built in converters, and ease of rearranging the seat configurations (there is a convenient color coded guide on all configurations, sewn right into the stroller under basket).
-So far, the build quality, wheels, and suspension seem excellent.
+The build quality, wheels, and suspension seem excellent.
 UPDATE: 1.5 years later, we’re still very happy with our choice with no issues yet.

-The Vista V2 was a close runner up and also a great choice, especially with their complimentary maintenance.
+The Vista V2 was a close runner up and also a great choice, especially with their complimentary tune-ups.
 Ultimately, the main considerations for our situation were the lower weight limit and the superfluous bassinet (which others enjoy using the first few months!
-We typically use our infant carseat instead), plus the need to buy several adapters.
+We prefer using our infant carseat instead), plus the need to buy several adapters.